PranayPrasanth/PranayPrasanth/README.md

 🎓 Master’s in Business Analysis and Finance
 ✅ Google Advanced Data Analytics Certified
-📍 Based in the UK | Open to opportunities in 🇮🇳 India & 🇦🇪 Dubai
+📍 Based in the UK

 ---